SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_3-create-graphical-view/dsp_modeling_3-create-graphical-view.md

     ![Associations](./images-dsp_modeling_3-create-graphical-view/DS_CopyFromSourceI.png)

-6. Two source accociations are proposed (`T_BusinessPartners_<USER_ID>` and `Time Dimension - Day`).
+6. Two source accociations are proposed (`T_BusinessPartners` and `Time Dimension - Day`).
 Select both of them and and click **Create** it.

     ![Associations](./images-dsp_modeling_3-create-graphical-view/DS_CopyFromSource2.png)

 ### Save and Deploy

 You have successfully created your graphical view.
-Save and then deploy your view (`V_SalesOrderDetails_<USER_ID>`).
+Save and then deploy your view (`V_SalesOrderDetails`).
 When you save an object, it is stored in the SAP Datasphere repository, which contains the design-time definitions of all your objects.
 When you deploy an object, you are creating a run-time version for use in the SAP Datasphere database.

 ---